-references to "testing" and "analyzing" in the definition but adding language specifying that certain drug checking equipment does not fall within the definition;28 or (3) keeping the drug paraphernalia definition the same (and, therefore, keeping drug checking equipment as a subset of drug paraphernalia) but amending criminal penalty provisions to allow for the use and possession of certain testing equipment without criminal penalty.29 Each of these changes lands short of clearly and unambiguously authorizing the use, possession, and distribution of drug checking equipment.
+Second, this Act presents a more comprehensive piece of legislation on which states may rely than those enacted or proposed to date.
+Recently proposed state legislation tackling this issue largely falls into only one of three categories: (1) removing references to "testing" and "analyzing" controlled substances from the drug paraphernalia definition;28 (2) keeping references to "testing" and "analyzing" in the definition but adding language specifying that certain drug checking equipment does not fall within the definition;29 or (3) keeping the drug paraphernalia definition the same (and, therefore, keeping drug checking equipment as a subset of drug paraphernalia) but amending criminal penalty provisions to allow for the use and possession of certain testing equipment without criminal penalty.30 Each of these changes lands short of clearly and unambiguously authorizing the use, possession, and distribution of drug checking equipment.